xhalo32/YubiKey-Guide/guide.typ

 Copy the public SSH key to a file - it corresponds to the secret key on YubiKey and can be copied to SSH destination hosts.

-Create a shortcut that points to `gpg-connect-agent /bye` and place it in the startup folder `shell:startup` to make sure the agent starts after reboot.
+Create a shortcut that points to ```bash gpg-connect-agent /bye``` and place it in the startup folder `shell:startup` to make sure the agent starts after reboot.
 Modify the shortcut properties so it starts in a "Minimized" window.

 PuTTY can now be used for public-key SSH authentication.
 When the server asks for public-key verification, PuTTY will forward the request to GnuPG, which will prompt for a PIN to authorize the operation.